A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Introduction

 \section{Introduction}

-Understanding the Milky Way {\bt structure} via its dynamics is crucial to figure out Galaxy evolution, as the gravitation is the major force that drives Galaxy shaping.
+Understanding the Milky Way structure via its dynamics is crucial in order to figure out Galaxy evolution, as the gravitation is the major force that drives Galaxy shaping.
 The mass distribution can be derived mostly from light for the baryons but completely relies on dynamical effects for the dark components.
-The construction of any realistic Galaxy model would need to confront at the same time modelled visible matter to observed distributions and kinematics, and dark matter contributions to the kinematics via the gravitational potential.
+The construction of any realistic Galaxy model would need to simultaneously confront modelled visible matter, observed distributions and kinematics, and dark matter contributions to the kinematics via the gravitational potential.

-Therefore one needs self-consistent modelling approaches that model the visible part, particularly the stellar populations, their imprint on the gravitational field, and how they feel the potential through their motions. {\bt The invisible components such as the dark halo have to be considered also with }its visible effects on the rotation curve.
+Therefore, self-consistent modelling approaches are needed that model the visible part, particularly the stellar populations, their imprint on the gravitational field, and how they feel the potential through their motions.
+The invisible components such as the dark halo have to be considered also with its visible effects on the rotation curve.
 The third major component, the interstellar matter, is only partly visible and constitutes an important uncertainty on the Galactic mass models, while its dynamics is notably different from the collisionless stellar dynamics.

-To understand how the Besan\c{c}on Galaxy Model (hereafter BGM) fits in with the many existing modellings of the Galaxy, we emphasize that the term Galactic dynamical model covers very distinct approaches.
-In general, published dynamical models try to find the mass distribution by means of the kinematics of stars, or gas, clusters, satellite galaxies, stellar streams etc. These models propose a decomposition of the Galactic mass distribution in components: i.e. gas, stellar discs and halo, dark matter \citep[for example][]{1975PASJ...27..533M} {\bt but they do not generally look for the dynamical consistency which involves each component.}
+To understand how the Besan\c{c}on Galaxy Model (BGM) compares to the many existing modellings of the Galaxy, we emphasise that the term `Galactic dynamical model' covers several very distinct approaches.
+In general, published dynamical models try to find the mass distribution by means of the kinematics of stars, or gas, clusters, satellite galaxies, stellar streams, and so on.
+These models propose a decomposition of the Galactic mass distribution into components: namely gas, stellar discs, halo, and dark matter \citep[e.g.][]{1975PASJ...27..533M}, but they do not generally look for the dynamical consistency which involves each component.